wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * If they do not, the people will leave the industry anyway because there has been a dramatic **revolution** in the European countryside in terms of the way of life.

+* **Revolution** isn't going to come without an armed struggle.

 * With that diminished capacity to predict future trends, the Government has just stumbled on the fact that Australia is on the verge of a technological **revolution** which carries immense consequences for the manufacturing base in this country.

 * I can remember the days when he lectured me at Melbourne University on economic history, about the trade union movement and the industrial **revolution**.

+* In the early 1800s the French **Revolution** caused the English ruling class to have a special fear of organised labour.

 * For threequarters of a century this nation has survived as one of the minority of countries throughout the world which have not suffered from upheaval as a result of **revolution** or an attempt at armed overthrow of the Government.